Donald Trump’s Republican Primary Challengers Could Spell Doom For His Re-Election, Some Analysts Say

-Donald Trump is facing a slew of potential challengers for the Republican’ Party’s nomination for president in the 2020 primary election.
-And although he will almost certainly be nominated to run again as the GOP’s nominee in the 2020 election, Yahoo News reports, the fact that so many Republicans are challenging him could bode ill for his re-election chances in 2020.
+President Donald Trump is facing a slew of potential challengers for the Republican Party’s nomination for president in the 2020 primary election.
+Although he will almost certainly be nominated to run again as the GOP’s nominee in the 2020 election, Yahoo News reports, the fact that so many Republicans are challenging him could bode ill for his re-election chances in 2020.

 Who Is Challenging Trump For The 2020 GOP Nomination?

 As of this writing, two Republicans have officially announced that they are challenging Trump for the nomination.
-On Monday, former tea party Congressman Joe Walsh announced that he will be seeking to wrangle the Republican Party’s nomination away from Trump.
+On Monday, former Tea Party Congressman Joe Walsh announced that he will be seeking to wrangle the Republican Party’s nomination away from Trump.
 He’s joined by former Massachusetts Governor Bill Weld, who months ago announced his intention to challenge Trump for the 2020 nomination as well.

 Other Republicans have expressed interest in challenging Trump in 2020 as well.
-Mark Sanford, a former congressman and governor of South Carolina, has said he’s considering challenging Trump.
+Mark Sanford, a former congressman and governor of South Carolina, said he’s considering challenging Trump.
 Former Arizona Sen. Jeff Flake and ex-Ohio Gov. John Kasich are also rumored to be considering runs.

 How Likely Is The Republican Party To Give The Nomination To Someone Other Than Trump?

 Unlikely in the extreme.
-The decision to appoint the party’s candidate is made by the Party’s members, who overwhelmingly support him, according to recent polling data.
+The decision to appoint the party’s candidate is made by the party’s members, who overwhelmingly support him, according to recent polling data.

 Making friends at Teatotaller in Somersworth, NH! pic.twitter.com/4U99DelPLu